Entry Level to SCUBA Diving

 - Students younger than 15 years, who successfully complete the course qualify for the PADI Junior Open Water Diver certification, which they may upgrade to PADI Open Water Diver certification upon reaching 15.
 You must be at least 13 years old to take scuba lessons online with PADI eLearning, due to international internet laws.
 If you’re younger, you can yet learn to dive – just have your parent or legal guardian contact us at Aquatic Safaris.

-Physical: For safety, all students complete a brief scuba medical questionnaire that asks about medical conditions that could be a problem while diving.
+For safety, all students complete a brief scuba medical questionnaire that asks about medical conditions that could be a problem while diving.
 If none of these apply, you sign the form and you’re ready to begin.
 If any of these apply to you, as a safety precaution your physician must assess the condition as it relates to diving and sign a medical form that confirms that you’re fit to dive.
-In some areas, local laws require all scuba students to consult with a physician before entering the course.
+If you have any doubt about passing the Medical Statement, please take a look and answer the questions before you signup for an Open Water class.
+The form is HERE

 Waterskills: Before completing the PADI Open Water Diver course, your instructor will have you demonstrate basic water comfort by having you: